pc-magas/sercommH300sVoipCredentialsRecovery/README.md

 Recover VOIP Credentials and DSL settings from Sercomm H300s router.

-*UNDER DEVELOPMENT: Some features may be missing* Though feel free to contribute.
+*UNDER DEVELOPMENT: Some features may be missing* Though feel free to contribute to your heart's content.

 # Development Report